YannDubs/Invariant-Self-Supervised-Learning/README.md

 In our paper we characterize exactly the minimal and sufficient dimensionality depending on the probing architecture.
 For linear probes it's much larger than standard dimensionalities, which suggests that one would gain important gains by increasing dimensionality.
 Figure 7c of our paper shows empirically that this is indeed the case.
-To reproduce a similar figure (single seed) run `bin/tinyimagenet/fig7c_dimensions.sh`.
+To reproduce a similar figure (single seed) run `bin/tinyimagenet/fig7c_dimensions.sh -s none`.
+Once the script is finished you can collect and print the results by running `bin/tinyimagenet/fig7c_dimensions.sh -v "" -a is_force_gpu=False`.
-The following figure will then be saved in `results/exp_fig7c_dimensions`.
+The following figure will then be saved in `results/exp_fig7c_dimensions/lines_zdim_cisslall.pdf`.

 (Figure)